psf/pyperf/doc/index.rst

    On Python 3.3 and newer, it's :func:`time.perf_counter`.
 On older versions, it's it's :func:`time.clock` on Windows and :func:`time.time` on other platforms.
 See the PEP 418 for more information on Python clocks.

+.. function:: monotonic_clock()

+   Return the value (in fractional seconds) of a monotonic clock, i.e. a clock that cannot go backwards.
+The clock is not affected by system clock updates.
+   The reference point of the returned value is undefined, so that only the difference between the results of consecutive calls is valid.

+   On Python 3.3 and newer, it's :func:`time.monotonic`.
+On older versions, it's :func:`time.time`.
+See the PEP 418 for more information on Python clocks.

 RunResult